-III.Procedures
+Procedures

-- a.
-Standard MSHSL and local participation requirements are in the Barnesville Student Handbook. - b.
-Instructors and co-curricular coaches/directors will communicate additional participant requirements and expectations to participants and parents/guardians. - c.
+- I. Standard MSHSL and local participation requirements are in the Barnesville Student Handbook. - II.
+Instructors and co-curricular coaches/directors will communicate additional participant requirements and expectations to participants and parents/guardians. - III.
 Consequences for inappropriate behavior shall be communicated to participants and parents/guardians.
-MSHSL and local consequences are explained in the Barnesville Student Handbook.
+MSHSL and local consequences are explained in the Barnesville Student Handbook. - IV.
+Day trips using the school car, school van, or mini-bus require only supervision by the instructor, activity coach/director, or authorized adult.

-- d.
-Day trips using the school car, school van, or mini-bus require only supervision by the instructor, activity coach/director, or authorized adult. - e.
-Day trips using a District school bus or charter bus require a driver other than the instructor or cocurricular coach/director.
-The instructor, cocurricular coach/director, or authorized adult must ride the bus. - f.
-Overnight trips require adult supervision by a person of the same gender as the participants. - i.
-In the event a same gender chaperone cannot be found, administrative discretion will be implemented. - g.
-Overnight trips using a District school bus or charter bus require a driver other than the instructor or cocurricular coach/director and additional chaperones proportionate to the number of students. - h.
+- V. Day trips using a District school bus or charter bus require a driver other than the instructor or co-curricular coach/director.
+The instructor, co-curricular coach/director, or authorized adult must ride the bus. - VI.
+Overnight trips require adult supervision by a person of the same gender as the participants. - A. In the event a same gender chaperone cannot be found, administrative discretion will be implemented. - VII.
+Overnight trips using a District school bus or charter bus require a driver other than the instructor or co-curricular coach/director and additional chaperones proportionate to the number of students. - VIII.
 The building principal has authority to approve written requests for variance from procedures.